 The COVID-19 pandemic caused us to modify our workforce practices, including having the vast majority of our employees work from home.
-Since the reopening of our offices, we have been operating under a hybrid work model, meaning that the majority of our employees have the flexibility to work remotely at least some of the time.
-The hybrid work model may impair our ability to maintain our collaborative and innovative culture, and may cause disruptions among our employees, including decreases in productivity, challenges in communications between on-site and off-site employees and, potentially, employee dissatisfaction and attrition.
-We recently implemented changes to our hybrid work model that require the majority of our employees to significantly increase the number of days they work in the office.
+Upon the reopening of our offices, we initially operated under a hybrid work model, meaning that the majority of our employees had the flexibility to work remotely at least some of the time.
+We recently implemented changes to our hybrid work model that require the majority of our employees to spend the majority of their working time in the office.
 This requirement for greater in-office attendance may not meet the needs or expectations of our employees and could negatively impact our ability to attract and retain employees, particularly if it is perceived as less favorable compared to other companies' remote work policies.
-If we fail to retain key employees or maintain employee productivity as a result of the hybrid work model or the shift to more onsite work, our business could be adversely impacted.
+If we fail to retain key employees or maintain employee productivity as a result of the shift to more on-site work, our business could be adversely impacted.